 Last weekend we got in the (new) car with (new) forward facing car seats for the twins (more exciting than it sounds) and left SW London for a day out.
 Except by the time we reached the M25 we realised in our excitement we’d forgotten to actually decide where we were going.
 Seeing a sign for Brighton, we headed there.

-Thanks to the marvels of social media, my plea for help on where to eat safely and gluten free was promptly responded to with lots of great suggestions.
+Thanks to the marvels of social media, my plea for help on where to eat coeliac safe gluten free fish and chips in the Brighton or Hove area was promptly responded to with lots of great suggestions.
 High five to the ever helpful gluten free community!

 Googling on the iPhone I stumbled across links to Wolfies fish and chips in Hove who seemed to offer gluten free fish and chips on a daily basis.
 Really?
 Might I actually enjoy some gluten free fish and chips for lunch by the sea?
 I telephoned to check they had gluten free batter.
 They did, and a new batch was just being made up just as I called.
 Were there any tables for us to eat in and, even more demandingly on my part, were there two high chairs?
 Yes to both.
 It turned out the tables were the high, bar stool type, and – seriously going beyond the call of the duty – owner Dave Keston had borrowed the highchairs from the pub up the road.
 Having squeezed us and the double buggy into not exactly the largest space inside Wolfies, we ordered.

 What impressed me as we waited for our order in the clean looking, white tiled, fish and chip shop was not only the steady stream of customers but they were all giving feedback to the team on how fantastic they thought the fish and chips were at Wolfies.
 Literally every person entering the shop said how much they loved the fish and chips there.
 At Wolfies the fish is sustainably sourced and the potatoes come from a farm in the area.